npg70/galbreath-old/README.md

 ## Lineage of Alexander Galbreath

-Alexander Galbreath emmigrated from Kintrye in the 1850s to West Virgina and Ohio.
-However, his parents are somewhat of a mystery.
+[Alexander Galbreath](galbreath-alexander-1816.md), a "malt man" emmigrated from Kintrye in the 1850s to West Virgina and Ohio.
+However, his parents are a mystery.

 ## Lineage of David Galbreath and Martha Baird